 The Avallone Law Associates represents these surrogate caregivers in motions for partial custody.
 We also represent grandparents who have been denied the right to see their grandchildren.
-Serving the Philadelphia area and southeast Pennsylvania, our Philadelphia grandparent custody lawyers have handled many cases involving grandparent rights and third party rights.
+Serving the Philadelphia area and southeast Pennsylvania, our lawyers have handled many cases involving grandparents’ rights and third-party rights.
 Contact us today to discuss your legal options.

 Our family law attorneys are at the forefront of this complex and evolving area of the law.
 We represent grandparents, aunts, uncles, siblings, godparents, or family friends in two key issues:

 Recognizing that so many children are being raised by a person who is not their parent, Pennsylvania has changed the law.
 New statutes allow custody petitions by (a) a biological parent or (b) a relative or person who has acted “in loco parentis” (serving in a parental role) for 12 months or more.

 Without formal custody status, caregivers cannot obtain health insurance or government benefits, enroll the child in school, or otherwise address all needs of the child.
 Grandparents and third parties who have met the 12-month threshold now have standing to petition the court for (full or partial) custody.
 Avallone Law Associates can explain the extent and limitations of your rights, and fight for custody to protect the best interests of a grandchild or vulnerable child in your care.